-To accomplish the ambitious transformation of WorkSafeNB underway, we know we must work closer than ever with our stakeholders and actively seek out new partnerships, while finding creative and innovative ways to better perform our work.
+To accomplish WorkSafeNB's ambitious modernization and make substantial progress on our new strategic plan, we know we must work closer than ever with our stakeholders and actively seek out new opportunities for collaboration.

 We encourage you to participate in our consultations and stay connected throughout this journey as we build a healthier and safer province and a stronger, sustainable and accessible workers' compensation system.